Name: Brandon Knettel

 “I think they were also looking for some human connection, just the opportunity to have a conversation with somebody” Knettel said.

-Something unique in his workspace: In 2009, Knettel followed his then-girlfriend, now wife Christine, who was a medical student at the time, to Tanzania, where she was doing a yearlong rotation.
+Something unique in his workspace: In 2009, Knettel traveled to Tanzania for one year to teach.
 While there, Knettel taught psychology courses at Mount Meru University near Arusha, Tanzania.
 Before his time in the country ended, his students presented him with a small wooden sculpture carved featuring interlocked figures climbing skyward.

 “It represents ‘Umoja,” which is the idea of unity,” Knettel said.
 “This is the visual representation of people standing together and supporting one another.”